emswbandara/RoleAutomationClient/README.md

     Replace the client-truststore.jks file found in conf/ directory with the client-truststore.jks file located in <IS_SERVER>/repository/resources/security path. change trust.store.password to the password of client-truststore.jks

-Add user credentials to authenticate service stubs
-Add user credentials of a user with required permissions to perform user management operations(default would be admin user)
+Add user credentials to authenticate service stubs.
+This user should have the required permissions to perform user management operations.

     Replace the values of user.name and user.password with the credentials of the user.